U.S. Stock Futures Tick Higher

 By Joe Wallace and Xie Yu

-U.S. stock futures rose Tuesday as investors took stock of the risks stemming from a protracted economic recovery following the coronavirus lockdowns, as well as tensions with China and outbreaks of violence across American cities.
+U.S. stock futures ticked higher Tuesday as investors took stock of the risks stemming from a protracted economic recovery following the coronavirus lockdowns, as well as tensions with China and outbreaks of violence across American cities.

-Futures tied to the S&P 500 advanced 0.5%, suggesting the benchmark index will rise after the New York opening bell.
+Futures tied to the S&P 500 edged up 0.2%, suggesting the benchmark index will rise after the New York opening bell.
 The S&P 500 has risen for five out of the past six sessions, boosted by data suggesting the downturn in the U.S. economy has moderated and hopes that the coronavirus will be brought under control.

 The U.S. economy could take the better part of a decade to fully recover from the pandemic and related shutdowns, a U.S. budget agency said on Monday.
 Output isn't expected to catch up to a previously forecast level until the fourth quarter of 2029, the nonpartisan Congressional Budget Office said.